Bloom-host/BloomDocs/docs/using_the_panel/ports-and-proxies.md

 ![portsandproxies](../../static/imgs/using_the_panel/ports_and_proxies/1.png)

 The DNS record usually used for a reverse proxy is a CNAME (canonical name).
+Different DNS providers may use different methods to reference the root of a domain.
+In most cases, you should put an `@` inside the Name box.

-You will want to create an identical CNAME record as the one pictured above, but you will replace the ''**Target**' field with the revproxy address corresponding to your location.
-For US servers it is: **revproxy-us.bloom.host** and for EU servers it is **revproxy-eu.bloom.host**
+You will want to create an identical CNAME record as the one pictured above, but you will replace the '**Target**' field with the revproxy address corresponding to your location.
+For US servers it is: **revproxy-us.bloom.host** and for EU servers it is **revproxy-eu.bloom.host**.

 ---